DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Event will be one of the configuration fields, together with additional vector parameters.

-* eventdev: The structure ``rte_event_timer_adapter_stats`` will be extended by adding a new field ``evtim_drop_count``.
-  This counter will represent the number of times an event_timer expiry event is dropped by the timer adapter.
-  This field will be used to add periodic mode support to the software timer adapter in DPDK 22.11.

 * eventdev: The function pointer declaration ``eventdev_stop_flush_t`` will be renamed to ``rte_eventdev_stop_flush_t`` in DPDK 22.11.